Species Introduction

 Q: How do I properly acclimatise Black Corydoras to my aquarium?

-To acclimatise Black Corydoras, float the sealed bag containing the fish in your aquarium for about 15-20 minutes.
-This allows the water temperature to equalise.
-After this, gradually introduce small amounts of aquarium water into the bag every 5 minutes for at least 30 minutes, allowing the fish to adjust to the water chemistry.
-Once acclimatised, gently release them into the tank using a net, ensuring not to add the bag water, which may contain harmful substances.
-This method reduces stress and helps them adapt effectively to their new environment.
+Acclimatising your Black Corydoras is crucial for their health.
+Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually mix small amounts of your aquarium water into the bag every 5 minutes for about 30 minutes.
+This process helps the fish adjust to the water parameters of their new environment.
+Finally, gently net the fish into the aquarium and discard the bag water, as it may contain contaminants.
+This method reduces stress and promotes a smoother transition.

 ✓ Expert Tip